 The Group finances its operations through a mixture of retained profits, bank and other borrowings at both fixed and floating rates of interest, and working capital.
 The Group determines the level of borrowings at fixed rates of interest having regard to current market rates and future trends.
-At the year-end, £4.595m term loans of which, £1.7m are at floating base rate plus a bank margin of 1.2% and £0.968m are at floating base rate plus a bank margin of 1.75% and £0.582m are floating at bank base rate plus a bank margin of 2.75% and £1.345m are floating at bank base rate plus a margin of 3%.
-The Group holds an interest rate swap on £3m at 1.45% against Bank of England base rate which expires in August 2016 and £3m at 1.03% against Bank of England base rate which expires in June 2017.
+At the year-end, £3.47m term loans of which, £0.9m are at floating base rate plus a bank margin of 1.2% and £0.83m are at floating base rate plus a bank margin of 1.75% and £0.5m are floating at bank base rate plus a bank margin of 2.75% and £1.24m are floating at bank base rate plus a margin of 3%.
+The Group holds an interest rate swap on £3m at 1.03% against Bank of England base rate which expires in June 2017.